syncfusion-content/maui-docs/MAUI/Switch/Overview.md

  * Visualize an indeterminate state.
  * Customize the visuals with themes like Material, Cupertino, and Fluent.
+ * Visual State Manager powers the control.
+ * Enables customization of the path inside the Thumb.

 ![Overview image of SfSwitch](Images/overview/Overview.png)